dagophil/autocontext/README.md

 autocontext
 ===========

 Contains a python script to apply the autocontext method to an ilastik project.
+Currently, this only works on hdf5 data.

 Example usage
 =============